EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description:
 Fields: all

-Name: The data must be available at the time of submission for review and must be available publically at the time of publication.
+Name: The data must be available at the time of submission for review and must be available publicly at the time of publication.
 Category: Bronze
 Description: The assessment of raw data, or at least the way the data was submitted, is vital to the review process of a scientific publication.
 This allows reviewers to ensure that the data was deposited in a re-usable way.